 Hello everyone, I am Riccardo Osti and on a daily basis I help the world’s best brands become more profitable by investing in the consumer experience

 If you didn’t subscribe to my channel please do it right now.
 You will receive an email every time I publish a new video.

 Paying for traditional market research doesn’t make sense anymore, and if you are watching this video, you are probably coming from the first part (over here), where I explained why reviews and customer care are the most important thing to analyze if you want to obtain insights from customers.

-Let me continue the list of the most important sources of customer insights with the
+Let me continue the list of the most important sources of customer feedback:

 This data source has its own pros and cons.
 The main disadvantage compared to the other sources that we mentioned is in the noise that comes with the data.
 It is easy to get lost in conversations that do not talk about the topic that we were initially interested in.
 One example?
 A conversation that starts on the facebook page of a Television manufacturer could easily evolve to discussions on what people have watched on that television, losing focus.
 So why would it be helpful to analyze conversations from Facebook?
 Well, if you are able to filter the noise out it is a great source to better know your audience.
 And, most importantly, we cannot forget that Facebook has more than two billion users, so your customers, most likely, are there.